Many shipyards build sections, but very few build blocks.

 Our heavy transport vehicles and cranes move the elements to the shipbuilding halls.
 A rail system can open the roofs of the halls to allow the precise use of the 900 t portal crane.

-Here, we work inside the buildings.
-There we install and weld doors, ladders, pipe sleeves, and other fixtures and fittings.
-Our large-size block construction ensures efficient and cost-effective shipbuilding processes due to the relocation of many phases of our work from the dock to the shipbuilding halls.
-This means we have a high level of prefabrication and pre-fitting of equipment and systems and much shorter turnaround times in the dock.
+At our shipbuilding facility, we have two large halls where we construct different-sized blocks and sections, covering a total area of 5400 square meters each.
+Most of the welding work is carried out during the production of large blocks and sections.
+We install and weld doors, ladders, pipe sleeves, and other fixtures and fittings.
+Our large block construction allows for efficient and cost-effective shipbuilding processes by relocating many phases of our work from the dock to the shipbuilding halls.
+This means we have a high level of prefabrication and pre-fitting of equipment and systems, resulting in much shorter turnaround times in the dock.
+This approach helps us to maintain the highest quality standards.

 We now transport our large-size blocks to the paint sheds.
 These are where the steel is surface-coated under strict observance of the most stringent environmental standards.
 The three paint sheds in our yard can be individually temperature and humidity controlled to create the best conditions for applying state-of-the-art, high-tech coatings.